11 Questions to Ask Potential Roommates

 2. How long do you plan on staying?

 Another question that can be seen as a screening question.
-You might only need a roommate for a couple of months, and they may be looking for a long-term home.
-Or you may want a roommate who is planning to stay for a long time, and need to make sure the applicant isn’t looking to move two to three months down the road.
+You might only need a roommate for a couple of months, and they may be looking for a long-term home or moving in with a significant other.
+Perhaps, you may want a roommate who is planning to stay for a long time, and need to make sure the applicant isn’t looking to move two to three months down the road.
 Make sure to know the applicants intention before allowing them to move in.

 3. Do you have any references?